 You likely know some of the most common uses for propane, like its use for barbecue grills, patio heaters, or home heat.

-(There are a ton more, of course — it can be used to power all kinds of appliances domestically, from ovens and stoves to clothes dryers and fireplaces to business uses like forklifts and restaurant fuel!)
+(There are a ton more, of course — it can power all kinds of domestic appliances, from ovens and stoves to clothes dryers and fireplaces to business uses like forklifts and restaurant fuel!)

 But there are even more uses for propane that you may be less aware of because they’re slightly off the beaten path — you might even say they’re weird ways to use propane.